camunda/camunda-docs/docs/apis-clients/public-api.md

 ## Other APIs and clients

-Although we cannot currently guarantee backwards compatibility of other APIs and clients, we aim to offer backwards compatibility still on a best effort basis.
+Currently we cannot *guarantee* backwards compatibility with other APIs and clients, though we do work to offer backwards compatibility to the best of our ability.

-[//]:# (Thoughts on a better way to word the sentence above?)